arunbinoy54/CHT-Heat-Exchanger-CFD/README.md

 | Cold Fluid Outlet | 302.40 K | 302.51 K | + 0.11 K (Warmer) |

 > **Engineering Discussion & Conclusion:**<br><br>
-> The counter-flow heat transfer (3,179.40 W) is only 43.43 W higher than the parallel flow (3,135.97 W)[cite: 1].
-This small absolute difference is constrained by the geometry and boundary conditions: the pipe is only 1 meter long, and the water is moving very fast ($0.5\text{ m/s}$)[cite: 1].
-This means the fluid only spends approximately 2 seconds inside the heat exchanger[cite: 1].<br><br>
+> The counter-flow heat transfer (3,179.40 W) is only 43.43 W higher than the parallel flow (3,135.97 W).
+This small absolute difference is constrained by the geometry and boundary conditions: the pipe is only 1 meter long, and the water is moving very fast ($0.5\text{ m/s}$).
+This means the fluid only spends approximately 2 seconds inside the heat exchanger.<br><br>
-> The physical length is simply too short for the counter-flow temperature profiles to fully develop and pull away from the parallel-flow efficiency[cite: 1].
-If this pipe were lengthened to 5 meters, or the flow slowed down to increase residence time, the counter-flow efficiency would drastically outpace the parallel setup[cite: 1].
-Understanding the relationship between fluid residence time and thermal profile development is critical for scaling these principles up to industrial applications[cite: 1].
+> The physical length is simply too short for the counter-flow temperature profiles to fully develop and pull away from the parallel-flow efficiency.
+If this pipe were lengthened to 5 meters, or the flow slowed down to increase residence time, the counter-flow efficiency would drastically outpace the parallel setup.
+Understanding the relationship between fluid residence time and thermal profile development is critical for scaling these principles up to industrial applications.